celestiaorg/celestia-app/pkg/proof/README.md

 <img src="img/share_to_share_commitment_inclusion.png" alt="shares to share commitment inclusion proof" width="500"/>

-- The first merkle proof is a namespace merkle inclusion proof from the first two shares to the *subtree root*.
+- The first merkle proof is a namespace merkle inclusion proof from the first two shares to the *subtree root* `SR1`.
 - The second merkle tree is a binary merkle inclusion proof from `SR1`, which is the subtree root committing to the shares, to the *share commitment*.